View Document Text

 If a client terminates the investment advisory agreement with LNW during a billing period, LNW will refund

-in the quarter.
-In cases where client fees are paid in arrears, LNW will only charge for fees earned through
+the quarter after the termination date.
+In cases where client fees are paid in arrears, LNW will only charge the

-the termination date.
+client for fees earned through the termination date.

 Occasionally, LNW may provide investment consulting or financial planning services on a limited